EphraiemSarabamoun/Napoleon/README.md

-# Napoleon-Application-Interface
+# Napoleon
-Allow Napoleon to connect to the internet and to Spotify
+An all-in-one local AI